gt-crnch-rg/fc-with-rg-vip/gh-pages/README.md

 - Development
   - Using remote servers with SSH, X forwarding, and VNC
-  - Understanding how "[paths](main/docs/[Linux] Understanding PATHs)" and other basic commands work in Linux.
+  - Understanding how [paths](main/docs/[Linux] Understanding PATHs) and other basic commands work in Linux.
   - Debugging and writing minimum reproducible examples to ask for assistance in debugging
   - Documenting code so that others can understand it later
 - Collaboration